 Booking and Checkout

-When booking this service, you are able to set an expected number of product units that will be used when this service is performed.
+1. When booking a service with product usage, you are able to set an expected number of product units that are used when this service is performed.
 This number can be changed by editing the appointment.

 Inventory Management and Reporting

-When products are used during services, you are able to track this usage in the Products section of your Manage Location settings as well as in Reports.
+When products are used during services, you are able to track the product usage in the Products section of your Manage Location settings as well as in Reports.

 Prepaid Product Units